This is one of the phases in which most kernel blocks

 As a final step,

-handling for which it is responsible.
-This means that it
+starts the timer handling for which it is responsible.
+This

-generates a signal to blocks that have requested it.
-This signal
+means that it generates a signal to blocks that have requested

-is sent 100 times per second even if any one instance of the
+it.
+This signal is sent 100 times per second even if any one

-signal periodically.
-This is to ensure that excessive amounts of
+begins sending a signal periodically.
+This is to ensure that

-data are not written to disk, and that data writes are kept
+excessive amounts of data are not written to disk, and that data

-within the limits of what has been specified in the cluster
+writes are kept within the limits of what has been specified in

 DBTUX creates a reference to